 Teaching – If you have been in your field more than a few years, you likely have a lot of knowledge to share with someone just starting out.
 Consider offering a local class on getting started in your career field or look into teaching a class or workshop at a national conference.

 Winning Awards – Winning awards is a quick way to gain expert status in the wedding industry.
 Most engaged couples don’t know the ins-and-outs of the awards but they will look at those companies with many awards as the experts when they are comparison shopping.
 Apply for local, regional, and national awards in your field.

 Getting Publicity – Public relations is a great way to gain expert status.
 Having weddings and styled shoots published online and in print is a great way to garner expert status.
 Consider proposing ideas to local news stations to get TV exposure.
-For example, if you are an event planner, you can propose doing a segment on Halloween party ideas and tips.
-Any one who appears on TV instantly gets a boost in their perceived level of expertise
+For example, as an event planner, you can suggest a segment on Halloween party ideas and related tips, or explain how you can incorporate newer technological features, such as av services, into an event.
+It may spark the interest of those who are watching the show, and they may approach you for assistance.
+Anyone who appears on TV instantly gets a boost in their perceived level of expertise.